Skip to Content

-Have you had Peanut Butter Cup Cookies before?
+Muffin-Tin Peanut Butter Cup Cookies

-I feel like they are a classic at holiday parties and cookie exchanges, along with Peanut Butter Blossoms and Rum Balls.
+They are a classic at holiday parties and cookie exchanges, along with Peanut Butter Blossoms and Rum Balls.

 And honestly, it makes sense why.
 Peanut butter and chocolate were made to be together, and these cookies are quick and easy to make.